 Dates are an unassuming and often overlooked fruit.
 They are usually relegated to dried, sweetened forms as a treat.
 However, dates are so much more than that.
 They are a rich source of minerals, vitamins, and beneficial carbohydrates.
-In addition to their nutritional benefits, dates are also known to have many health benefits.
-They are often recommended as a remedy for stress or anxiety and they can also help with fatigue and insomnia.
+In addition to their nutritional benefits, dates also have many health benefits.
+They are often recommended as a remedy for stress or anxiety and can also help with fatigue and insomnia.

 What are the Dates?

 They are usually dried and sold in their dried form, but they can also be found in their fresh form.
 The fruit is usually sweet and sour, but the sour variety is most commonly eaten raw.
 The date is a large fruit with fibrous outer flesh and a soft, creamy interior.
-They are usually packed with nutrients and can be eaten alone or used in a variety of sweet and savory recipes.
+They are usually packed with nutrients and can be eaten alone or used in various sweet and savory recipes.

 #1 Good Source of Calcium

 Being a great source of calcium, dates also contain a good dose of this mineral in a very small amount.
 Calcium is an essential mineral in our bodies.
 It’s needed for the healthy growth and development of bones and teeth.
 It also keeps nerves and muscles healthy.

 We also need extra calcium during pregnancy to strengthen the bones and teeth of the growing child.
 Many people don’t get enough calcium from their diets.
 Most diet plans do not include enough calcium and magnesium, which are also needed for healthy bones.
 A diet rich in whole fruits and vegetables can help you meet your calcium needs.

 If you don’t get enough calcium in your diet, your body can’t tell you when it needs it.
 This can lead to a condition called “low calcium syndrome” or “rickets.”
 People with low calcium levels are more likely to get osteoporosis, which weakens bones and can lead to fractures.